builtforzero/bfz-starter-project/README.md

 #### **Add Secrets**
-The `dotenv` package helps us define secret environment variables (e.g. API keys) that we need available in our JavaScript code, but inaccessible once published.
+Environment variables can hold secrets (e.g. API keys) that we need available in our JavaScript code, but inaccessible once published.
 Here's how to set it up:

 - **In VSCode:** create a new file in the root directory called `.env`.
 - **In the `.env` file:** add secrets using the format `SECRET_NAME=123456789`, one line per secret.